bootdotdev/blog/content/news/announcing-a-very-basic-intro-to-coding.md

 ---
-title: "Announcing a \"Basic Intro to Coding\" Course in JavaScript"
+title: 'Announcing a "Basic Intro to Coding" Course in JavaScript'
 author: Lane Wagner
 date: "2020-07-06"
 categories:
   - "javascript"
   - "news"
 ---

-The [boot.dev app](https://boot.dev/) - our new gamified learning platform - just launched its first [JavaScript coding course](https://boot.dev/courses/learn-javascript/)!
+The [boot.dev app](https://www.boot.dev/) - our new gamified learning platform - just launched its first [JavaScript coding course](https://www.boot.dev/courses/learn-javascript/)!
 This one is short, sweet, and to the point.
 We created a thirty-exercise, two-module course that caters to students who have never seen a single line of code before.
 That's right, this is a code-in-the-browser course for absolute beginners.

 ## What is Taught?